programistka/personal-website/content/blog/save-time-with-sass/index.md

 ## CSS Preprocessors

 CSS preprocessors allow us to use certain features that aren't currently available in CSS.
-The CSS specification is slowly adopting features that are currently available in preprocessors (such as [variables](https://developers.google.com/web/updates/2016/02/css-variables-why-should-you-care)), but it still has a long way to go to catch up to preprocessors.
+The CSS specification is slowly adopting features that are currently available in preprocessors (such as <Link to="https://developers.google.com/web/updates/2016/02/css-variables-why-should-you-care">variables</Link>), but it still has a long way to go to catch up to preprocessors.
 CSS preprocessors allow you to **cut the lines of code** necessary for writing your CSS and it also allows you to make changes more quickly since you don't have to change repeated instances of CSS.

-[Sass](http://sass-lang.com/) is one of the most popular CSS preprocessors out there and it is widely used in a lot of applications.
+<p><Link to="http://sass-lang.com/">Sass</Link> is one of the most popular CSS preprocessors out there and it is widely used in a lot of applications.
 Sass works by writing your styles in .scss (or .sass) files, which will then get compiled into a regular CSS file.
 The newly compiled CSS file is what gets loaded to your browser to style your web application.
-This allows the browser to properly apply the styles to your web page.
+This allows the browser to properly apply the styles to your web page.</p>

 ![Three popular CSS preprocessors are Less, Sass, and Stylus](./images/image-1.png)

 <span class="caption">Sass stands for <strong>S</strong>yntactically <strong>A</strong>wesome <strong>S</strong>tyle<strong>S</strong>heets</span>

 Of course, Sass is not the only option when it comes to preprocessors.
-Two other popular options are [Less](http://lesscss.org/) and [Stylus](http://stylus-lang.com/), which come with their own set of features and syntax.
+Two other popular options are <Link to="http://lesscss.org/">Less</Link> and <Link to="http://stylus-lang.com/">Stylus</Link>, which come with their own set of features and syntax.

 ## Installing and Running Sass